idanmel/Hahimur-flask/README.md

 ## Why "Hahimur"?
 On every major football tournament, my friends and I are trying to predict the outcomes.
 We usually use excel sheets to do it, and I decided to create a website for us.
-For the front-end I'm using Elm, and you can see the first part of it, the form to fill, [here](https://hahimur.com).
+For the front-end I'm using Elm, and you can see the first part of it, where you can start creating you predictions, [here](https://hahimur.com).

 ## Live URL
 https://hahimur-api.herokuapp.com/

 ## Installation

-Clone the repository, then create a virtualenv, preferably with python3.7.6, install all the dependencies.
+Clone the repository, create a virtualenv, preferably with python3.7.6, and install all the dependencies.

 ```bash
 git clone git@github.com:idanmel/Hahimur-flask.git